Universal International Studios

-Universal International Studios (formerly known as NBCUniversal International Television Production and NBCUniversal International Studios) is the global international television production arm of American television production group Universal Studio Group which in turned to be part of NBCUniversal and its headquartered in London, England with offices in Los Angeles, California.
-The company owns seven production companies and produced scripted and unscripted programmes for the international markets along with foreign adaptations of NBCUniversal's formats.
+Universal Global Television (formerly known as NBCUniversal International Television Production, NBCUniversal International Studios and Universal International Studios) was the global international television production arm of American television production group Universal Studio Group which in belongs to NBCUniversal.
+It was headquartered in London, England, with offices in Los Angeles, California and Sydney, Australia.
+The company owned seven production companies and produces scripted and unscripted programmes for international markets, along with international adaptations of NBCUniversal's formats.

 History

 Universal International Studios had their beginnings in July 2005, when American mass media & entertainment conglomerate NBCUniversal launched its own international television production arm that would partner with global media companies to adapt local versions of NBCUniversal's programming library & formats worldwide called NBCUniversal International TV Production as Leslie Jones became president of the company's new global production arm.

 In July 2007, NBCUniversal International Television Production expanded its international television production business by launching an international TV production division based in London, England named that would focus on format licensing and developing scripted and reality programming including local adaptations of NBCUniversal's formats for the UK and international markets as part of NBC Universal International's expansion into TV production by Peter Smith (who was NBCUniversal's president at the time) with former NBC Universal Television Studio (now Universal Television) president Angela Bromstad heading the new international production division.

+In August 2008, NBCUniversal International Television Production acquired London-based British drama production indie Carnival Films from Australian production group Southern Star Group, marking NBCUniversal International Television Production's first production company acquisition, the acquisition included Southern Star's 75% stake in the British production indie with the former will assume distribution to all Carnival's productions starting with Philanthropist.

 In February 2010, NBCUniversal International Television Production established a joint venture television production subsidiary with NBCUniversal's British film & television production sibling Working Title Films dedicated to produce drama and comedy programmed based in London named Working Title Television.

 In May 2011, NBCUniversal International Television Production expanded their global footprint with the acquisition of a majority stake in Australian film & television production house Matchbox Pictures, marking NBCUniversal International Television Production's expansion into the Australian television market outside of the UK as Matchbox Pictures became a subsidiary of the former with them globally distributing Matchbox's projects alongside the latter's founders Tony Ayres, Helen Bowden, Penny Chapman, Michael McMahon and Helen Panckhurst who continued to run the acquired company.
 NBCUniversal International Television Production would later take full control of Australian film & television production company Matchbox Pictures three years later in late-January 2014.